This post was edited on December 6, 2014, with my compliments. –AYM

-I was already taking the onslaught of these pests a bit personally, as I had noticed a larger number than I’d ever seen before in my garden.
+I was already taking the onslaught of these pests a bit personally this summer, as I had noticed a larger number than I’d ever seen before in my garden.
 But then, when two of my good gardening friends, oh, nay, actually three, mentioned to me within 12 hours’ time how many Small White cabbage moths there were chewing up their cole crops this year, I decided that Something Must Be Done.

 There are times, of course, when garden pests must simply be plucked and thrown to the chickens (in the case of the tomato horn worm, for example) and then other times when a pest can simply be ignored, as it doesn’t do enough damage to justify attention, and time is spent more productively in picking tomatoes, say, or green beans.

 This is not one of those times.
 Small White cabbage moths will make lace of your lovely kale leaves, or webs of your beautiful developing cabbages, in a very short time, indeed.
 So.
 Let’s get started.

 The first thing, I believe, in preparing to battle any foe, is to find out (quickly, before the cabbages are lost!) what makes that enemy tick.

 So here are a few points to consider, as you contemplate how you will Save the Year’s Sauerkraut Supply:

 - Unlike many other garden pests (my personal enemy, the Squash Borer Wasp, comes to mind) which have a limited cycle in the garden year, in North America this moth is continuously-brooded, being one of the first butterflies to emerge from the chrysalis in spring, and then actually flying until hard freeze in the fall.
 That’s patently unfair to gardeners who try to raise lovely brassicas without sprinkling or spraying with pesticides, like moi.